aelshehawy/academic-kickstart_ash/content/publication2/published4/index.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "We probe whether foreign elections held close to US ones feature more bias.
-We use a game to demonstrate that greater monitoring costs - due to US distractions - result in more cheating by foreign incumbents in equilibrium.
-Foreign incumbents, however, have no incentive to adjust their election cycle to match the US one.
-This suggests we can identify the relationship empirically.
-We proceed to develop a novel measure of monitoring.
-To that end, we scrape texts from Congress and the Presidency.
-We demonstrate that there is less attention to foreign elections when American polls are close.
-Next, we evaluate empirically the equilibrium prediction of more biased elections abroad as a result of less attention.
-We examine the universe of all 4,200 contests since 1945.
-We use an index of bias to show the prediction holds - for Presidential, and not midterm elections.
-We conclude that international pressure helps keep cheating incumbents in check."
+abstract = "We introduce the concept of monitoring costs to the study of international affairs: when the agenda of powerful states is crowded, other states can get away with behavior the powerful state would otherwise sanction.
+Our example focuses on the US as a liberal power promoting democratic elections.
+We use a game to demonstrate that greater monitoring costs by the `supervising' liberal power result in more cheating by foreign incumbents.
+The relationship holds as long as the US cares at least to some extent about democracy and the foreign state depends on the US.
+We proceed to develop a novel measure of monitoring by scraping relevant texts from Congress and the Presidency.
+We use the US domestic election cycle as a source of variation to monitoring costs.
+Because they need to focus on re-election, American policy-makers have less effort to devote to other policy objectives.
+We use our novel measure to demonstrate that there is less attention to foreign elections when American polls are proximate in time.
+We evaluate empirically the equilibrium prediction of more biased elections abroad as a result of less attention.
+We examine the universe of all 4,200 contests held between 1945 and 2020.
+We construct an index of bias to show the prediction holds: Presidential elections in the US are associated with more biased elections abroad.
+We conclude that international pressure may keep cheating incumbents in check."

 # Is this a selected publication? (true/false)
 selected = false